Cmdpro/Data-Essence/modchanges.md

 ### Fixes
 - Coal Lumps had no burn time in furnaces/etc; now they burn for 180 ticks
 - Some Machines refused to work if their stored Essence went under the amount required for the recipe
+- Amethyst Shard > Essence Shard recipe was erroneously hidden in the tablet